 Congratulations!

-You are now the proud owner of a V-Series V3112 Guitar Amplifier.
-This combo amplifier packs a whole lot of vintage tube sound into its compact cabinet - giving you an amp that's portable and easy to operate yet still produces incredible sounds!
+You are now the proud owner of a Crate V5 tube guitar amplifier.
+This combo amplifier packs a whole lot of vintage tube sound into its compact cabinet, providing you with an amp that is portable and easy to operate, yet still produces incredible sounds!